xtmtd/Phylogenomics/scripts/README.md

 7. **treeshrink.sh:** this script performs detection of outlier long branches in collections of phylogenetic trees by using TreeShrink.
 8. **matrix_generation.sh:** this script generates the supermaxtrix, partition and occupancy for alignments by using PhyKIT.
 9. **astral.sh:** this script generates the species tree by using ASTRAL.
-10. **mcmctree_AA.sh:** this script estimates divergence time by using MCMCTree for large scale amino acid dataset.
+10. **mcmctree_AA.sh:** this script estimates divergence time by using MCMCTree for "large scale" amino acid dataset.

 ## Requirements